srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/custom-allocations.md

 2. Assign system IPs from a user-defined subnet range
 3. Configure inter-switch links (ISL) subnets for underlay point-to-point links

-The goal is to replace generic, automatically-assigned values with a custom, consistent naming convention across the SReXperts lab topology.
+The goal is to replace generic, automatically-assigned values with a custom, consistent naming convention across the Hackathon lab topology.

 ## Technology Explanation